thedynamiclinker/ld/dictionary/The Problem of When.md

 A given person may be busy, at 9:00am on a laptop at Starbucks not wanting to be interrupted, and the same person might feel lonely and willing to meet someone at the local bar later that same afternoon.

-Further, this willingness (or its absense) is is invisible.
+Further, this willingness (or its absence) is invisible.
 It is an [[Implicit Attribute]] of every person, and we cannot detect it just by looking at someone.

 As such, this is an example of an [[Identification Problem]].